gokcan/mafia-tcos/README.md

 Monday | 15:40-17:40
 Wednesday | 13:40-17:40

+*Disclaimer: We use not only physical meeting times but also Google Docs and Slack for productivity.

 ##Progress Wiki

 Now, the project's progress can be followed from our new [Wiki](https://github.com/Skylifee7/Mafia-TCoS-CS319-Group2A/wiki/Wiki-of-%22Mafia:The-City-of-Sin%22) page! :point_left: (Hurraayy!!)